-When to Plant Tomatoes in Ontario — 2026 Guide
+When to Plant Tomatoes in Ontario — City Guide

-Exact indoor start dates and outdoor transplant dates for every major Ontario city — plus BC and Quebec comparisons, variety recommendations, and common timing mistakes.
+Exact indoor start dates and outdoor transplant dates for every major Ontario city — plus variety recommendations and common timing mistakes.

 When to plant tomatoes in Ontario depends entirely on your city.
 Windsor and Toronto gardeners can transplant outdoors in late April — a full month before Ottawa and Kingston gardeners can safely do the same.
 Ontario spans three hardiness zones and nearly 1,400 km from Windsor to the Manitoba border, which means there's no single answer to this question.